 Troubleshooting access problems when using IIS Windows Authentication (second way to login):

-The below information will also be useful if you experience problems when accessing your created root folder with UNC paths:
+The below information will also be useful if you experience problems when accessing your created root folder with UNC paths.

 There are 2 impersonation levels Impersonation and Delegation and Windows does not allow accessing files in IIS if the level is not Delegation.